TCM100ans

 School Resources

-This PDF guide includes information about the plays featured in the games, activity ideas, reflection questions, and suggestions to extend the experience with your students.
+Download both Teachers’ Guide designed to support the use of the games in the classroom.
+These PDF guides include information about the plays featured in the games and suggestions of activities to extend the experience with your students.

 Information and Credits